shaliulab/idtrackerai/docs/source/FAQs.rst

 We are constantly improving the GUI.
 However, you might still find some bugs, please report them.
-The following bugs that we describe do not affect the tracking performance, and you can still use idtracker.ai is you learn how to avoid them.
+The following bugs that we describe do not affect the tracking performance, and you can still use idtracker.ai if you learn how to avoid them.

 Empty tabs
 **********